taatuut/lunchbreak/README.md

 Use the `Service Name` you find under `Linked Data Sources` as the `context.services.get` parameter.

-Default function Authentication is `Application Authentication`, cahnge to `System`.
+Default function Authentication is `Application Authentication`, change to `System`.

 If you created an HTTP Endpoint for the first time in the previous step, you now have created a function directly as part of that, otherwise select the function.

 ## hosting file

-NOTE: Hosting is no longer available with the free M0 tier, so go for a paid version like an M2 or use another (free) place where you can host static files.
+NOTE: Hosting is no longer available with the free Atlas M0 tier, so go for a paid version like an M2 or use another (free) place where you can host static files.
 GitHub Pages will work too.

 To use hosting on Atlas, in the app, enable Hosting and delete the existing `index.html` (or rename to keep it), and upload your edited `index.html`, check you added your own HTTPS Endpoint first.